odriverobotics/ODrive/docs/getting-started.md

 `vel_limit` is the maximum planned trajectory speed.
 This sets your coasting speed.<br>
 `accel_limit` is the maximum acceleration in turns / sec^2<br>
 `decel_limit` is the maximum deceleration in turns / sec^2<br>
-`controller.config.inertia` is a value which correlates acceleration (in turns / sec^2) and motor current.
+`controller.config.inertia` is a value which correlates acceleration (in turns / sec^2) and motor torque.
 It is 0 by default.
 It is optional, but can improve response of your system if correctly tuned.
 Keep in mind this will need to change with the load / mass of your system.

 All values should be strictly positive (>= 0).